openebs/website/website/src/blogs/how-to-deploy-a-cassandra-cluster-ring-on-kubernetes-openebs.md

      UN 10.2.1.6 65.65 KiB 32 59.5% 552569fe-c6df-4edb-a553–9efdcf682fb3 Rack1-K8Demo
      UN 10.2.2.4 83.12 KiB 32 64.9% 92060271-d8cd-48be-a489-c830a8553462 Rack1-K8Demo

-UN means node is **up **and in **normal **state.
+UN means node is **up** and in **normal** state.
 You will also notice that each node has 32 tokens.
-This is the default value, in production workloads a good default value for this is 256.
+This is the default value, in production workloads, a good default value for this is 256.
 See more information [here](http://docs.datastax.com/en/archived/cassandra/2.0/cassandra/architecture/architectureDataDistributeVnodesUsing_c.html).

 The **Owns** column suggests the data distribution percentage for the content placed into the Cassandra keyspaces.